• Published November 16, 2020

 Manager, Insights & Impact Services

 Heather works with CCL staff, global clients, and external evaluators to design and conduct customized needs assessments (discovery) and evaluations for our programs, products, and services.
-This work includes identifying organizational and leadership needs, articulating program outcomes, selecting the most appropriate methods for evaluating initiatives for improvement and impact, and reporting the findings to and partnering with key stakeholders to discern actionable insights.
-She also serves as a subject matter expert for our Leadership Analytics services.
+This work includes identifying organizational and leadership needs, articulating outcomes, selecting the most appropriate methods for evaluation, reporting findings, and partnering with key stakeholders to discern actionable insights.

 What to Explore Next